realworldocaml/book/en/installing-ocaml.md

 directories (which would require administrator privileges).
 Instead, it puts them into your home directory by default, and can output a set of shell commands which configures your shell with the right `PATH` variables so that packages will just work.

-This requires just one
-command:
+If you choose not to follow the OPAM instructions to add itself to your shell profile, you can still configure it on-the-fly in your current shell with just one command.

 ```
 $ eval `opam config -env`
 ```

-This evaluates the results of running `opam config env` in your current shell, and sets the variables so that subsequent commands will use them.
-This only works with your current shell, and it can be automated for all future shells by adding the line to your login scripts.
+This evaluates the results of running `opam config env` in your current shell and sets the variables so that subsequent commands will use them.
+This _only_ works with your current shell and it can be only be automated for future shells by adding the line to your login scripts.
 On Mac OS X or Debian, this is usually the `~/.bash_profile` file if you're using the default shell.
 If you've switched to another shell, it might be `~/.zshrc` instead.
 OPAM isn't unusual in this approach; the SSH `ssh-agent` also works similarly, so if you're having any problems just hunt around in your configuration scripts to see how that's being invoked.

 If you answered `yes` to the auto-complete scripts question during